Carina Heights

 Table Chart PROFILE FAQ

-Conversely, transport, postal & warehousing had limited presence with 4.1% employment compared to the regional average of 5.6%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, labour force levels increased by 0.6%, while employment decreased by 0.5% in Carina Heights, causing the unemployment rate to rise by 1.0 percentage points.
-This contrasts with Greater Brisbane where employment rose by 3.8%, the labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Carina Heights.
-These projections, covering five and ten-year periods, suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Carina Heights's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, although it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+The area shows strong specialization in professional & technical services, with an employment share of 1.2 times the regional level.
+Conversely, transport, postal & warehousing has lower representation at 4.1% compared to the regional average of 5.6%.
+Over the 12 months to December 2025, employment increased by 2.0%, while labour force increased by 2.6%, causing the unemployment rate to rise by 0.6 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.2% and a decrease in unemployment by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Carina Heights' employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment